axibase/axibase-collector-docs/jobs/kafka.md

 --- | ---
 Property Default Type | Property type used as a default type for all properties.
 Property Type Field   | Field with value used as property type.
-Property Key Fields   | Fields that should be included into the Property command value collection.
+Property Key Fields   | Fields that must be included into the Property command value collection.
-Property Value Fields | Fields that should be loaded to a collection as properties.
+Property Value Fields | Fields that must be loaded to a collection as properties.

 ### Message Fields